Cape Town Railway & Dock 0-4-0T

-The Cape Town Railway & Dock 0-4-0T of 1858 was a South African steam locomotive from the pre-Union era in the Cape of Good Hope, and the first locomotive in South Africa.
+The Cape Town Railway & Dock 0-4-0T of 1859 was a South African steam locomotive from the pre-Union era in the Cape of Good Hope,and the first locomotive to arrive in South Africa.

-In September 1858, Messrs.
+In September 1859, Messrs.
 E. & J. Pickering, contractors to the Cape Town Railway and Dock Company for the construction of the Cape Town-Wellington railway line, imported a small 0-4-0 side-tank steam locomotive from England, for use during the construction of the railway.
 This locomotive, later to become engine no. 9 of the Cape Town Railway and Dock Company and then of the Cape Government Railways, was the first locomotive in South Africa.
 It has been declared a heritage object and was plinthed in the main concourse of Cape Town station.

 Possibly in early 1874, by then on the roster of the Cape Government Railways, this locomotive was rebuilt to a configuration, before it was shipped to Port Alfred where it served as harbour construction locomotive on the banks of the Kowie River.
 While serving at Port Alfred, it was nicknamed Blackie.

 Manufacturer

 After having made representations to the Cape Colonial Government in 1853 and 1855, the Cape Town Railway and Dock Company was granted approval, by Act no. 10 of 29 June 1857, to construct a 57 mi long railway between Cape Town and Wellington.
 The company appointed Messrs.
 E. & J. Pickering as contractors for the construction of the railway.

 Pickerings ordered a locomotive from Scotland for use as construction engine.
 The locomotive was built in 1857 by Hawthorns and Company, Leith, and bore works number 162.
 It was a locomotive and was built to run on gauge.
-The locomotive arrived in Cape Town on 8 September 1858 and has the distinction of being the first locomotive in South Africa.
+The locomotive arrived in Cape Town on 8 September 1859 and has the distinction of being the first locomotive in South Africa.